 Designed for working software engineers, the program is fast-paced and academically rigorous.
 Applicants should be able to demonstrate mastery of mathematical and programming prerequisites.
 The program takes an average of one to two years to complete.

-Colorado State University (MS Computer Science)
+Colorado State University (MS Artificial Intelligence)

 Online education is evolving almost as quickly as artificial intelligence.
-Whether you’re looking for a quick level-up in a specific technical area, or for a broader understanding of the field of artificial intelligence, today’s DIY skill-building is more accessible than ever before.
+Whether you’re looking for a quick level-up in a specific technical area or for a broader understanding of the field of artificial intelligence, today’s DIY skill-building is more accessible than ever before.
 These online modules are quick, cheap, up-to-date, and, in some cases, attached to heavyweights of industry and academia.

 Coursera is an online learning platform co-founded by AI revolutionary and Stanford professor Andrew Ng.